ROCm/amdsmi/docs/reference/amdsmi-py-api.md

 * `sensor_type` part of device from which temperature should be obtained
 * `metric` enum indicated which temperature value should be retrieved

-Output: Temperature as integer in millidegrees Celcius
+Output: Temperature as integer in millidegrees Celsius

 Exceptions that can be thrown by `amdsmi_get_temp_metric` function: